-If you’re looking to purchase an extended warranty for your Nissan, you may be asking, What does the factory warranty offer, and is it the best Nissan warranty option?
-What about warranties from third-party providers?
-The car warranty experts at CARCHEX will help you understand and compare your options and make the best choice for your budget and needs.
+If you’re looking to purchase a Nissan extended warranty, you may be asking, What does the factory warranty offer, and is it the best Nissan warranty option?
+What about protection plans from third-party providers?
+The car warranty experts at CARCHEX can help you understand and compare your options and make the best choice for your needs.

 Nissan Extended Warranty Plans

 If your Nissan factory warranty has or is about to expire, it’s wise to consider extended warranty coverage.
-If you want to make the most of the life of your car and keep your Nissan beyond the length of your manufacturer’s warranty term, then an extended warranty is the best way to save hundreds—possibly thousands—of dollars in the long run.
+You may wonder, Is a Nissan extended warranty worth it?
+If you want to make the most of your car’s life and keep your Nissan beyond the length of your manufacturer’s warranty terms, then choosing an extended warranty for your Nissan is the best way to save hundreds—possibly thousands—of dollars in the long run.

-When you drive a new Nissan off the lot, here’s what is included in your factory coverage:
+When you drive a new Nissan off the lot, here’s what is included in your Nissan manufacturer warranty coverage:

-- 3-year / 36,000-mile limited warranty, which covers the repairs needed to correct defects in materials or workmanship of parts supplied by Nissan.
+- 3-year / 36,000-mile Basic Coverage limited warranty, which covers the repairs needed to correct defects in materials or workmanship of parts supplied by Nissan

-- 5-year / 60,000-mile powertrain warranty, which covers the car’s major systems, such as the transmission, engine, and drive systems that were supplied by Nissan.
+- 5-year / 60,000-mile Powertrain Coverage warranty, which covers the car’s major systems, such as the transmission, engine, and drive systems that were supplied by Nissan

 CARCHEX Extended Warranties at a Glance

-CARCHEX offers affordable and flexible Nissan extended warranties that can protect your investment in your vehicle and provide peace of mind should an unexpected or untimely repair need arise.
+CARCHEX Extended Vehicle Protection Plans offer affordable, flexible extended warranties for your Nissan vehicle.
+Purchasing a Nissan extended warranty can protect your investment and provide peace of mind should an unexpected or untimely need for a repair arise.

-Here’s what you get with a Nissan extended warranty from CARCHEX.
+Here’s what you get when you purchase an extended warranty from CARCHEX:

-- Affordable Payment Options — We offer budget-friendly monthly payment plans so you can avoid those $2,500 out-of-pocket repair bills that aren’t so budget friendly.
-The average monthly coverage cost of a CARCHEX Vehicle Protection Plan for a 2007–2014 Nissan is just $65.*
+- Affordable Payment Options—We offer budget-friendly monthly payment plans, so you can avoid those $2,500 out-of-pocket repair bills that aren’t so budget friendly.
+The average monthly coverage cost of a CARCHEX Extended Vehicle Protection Plan for a 2007–2014 Nissan is just $65.*

-- Extended Warranty Extras — Get free roadside assistance as well as rental car, towing, and trip interruption benefits.
+- Extended Warranty Extras—Get free roadside assistance, as well as rental car, towing, gas delivery, and trip interruption benefits.

-- 30-Day Money Back Guarantee — We’re committed to providing the best extended warranties on the market, so if you’re not completely satisfied, we’ll refund your money.
+- 30-Day Money Back Guarantee—We’re committed to providing the best extended warranties on the market.
+If you’re not completely satisfied, we’ll refund your money.

 CARCHEX offers five levels of coverage, with a number of customizable protection plans within each level.